-5 Human Resources Practices That Should Be Extinct
+5 Negative Human Resources Practices That Should Be Extinct

 Are you and your Human Resources department dinosaurs?
 Despite dinosaur movies, paraphernalia, and popularity, dinosaurs are extinct.
 Certain HR roles and practices need to become defunct, too.
 If you and your HR department are still spending time and energy on these HR roles, and just plain bad or out-of-date practices, consider making them extinct.